manweile/MusicProcessing/.github/instructions/python.instructions.md

   - `##@var <variable_name>` line for specifying the name of the module level variable or constant.
   - `# @brief <description>` line for providing a brief summary of the variable or constant.
   - `# @details <details>` line for providing additional information about the variable or constant.
-    - module level variables and constant can have multiple `@details` lines if needed.
+    - module level variables and constants can have multiple `@details` lines if needed.
-      - Each `@details` line should be concise and relevant to the variable or constant it describes.
+      - Each `@details` line should be atomically granular, concise and relevant to the variable or constant it describes.
     - `__all__` export lists have a `@details <details>` line for each item, in alphabetical order.
-      - Each `@details` line should explain how to import the item
+      - Each `@details` line for an `__all__` item should explain how to import the item
       - Example:

       ```python